50 Genius Ways to Clean Up Your Garage

 Add outdoor storage

 Here’s a slick use for that old wooden tennis racquet that’s gathering dust in the garage.
 Drill a hole in the handle and screw it to the underside of a workbench.
 Position the racquet so it can swing in and out from under the table.
 Use it to hold tools, parts, or other small items.
+Don’t have an old racquet lying around?
+A basic wire basket will work, too.

 Pretty and practical box shelves

 These simple box shelves work equally well in a formal setting and a utilitarian room, like the laundry or garage.
 They offer an unlimited number of uses and arrangements.
 Hang some above the washer and dryer to store detergent, dryer sheets, and other laundry room necessities without taking up any valuable floor space.
+You can make a bunch of these for less than $100.
+Aside from a circular saw, clamps, and a cordless drill, you’ll need a brad nail gun to get the job done.
+Here’s how to organize the other messy spots in your house.

 Nothing is more versatile and cost-effective as basic coated garage hooks for garage ideas.
-Screw-in hooks to rafters or ceiling beams to hang anything from bikes to tools—just make sure to install properly and not exceed load recommendations.
+Screw in hooks to rafters or ceiling beams to hang anything from bikes to tools—just make sure to install properly and not exceed load recommendations.

 Use spring action to grab your bike by mounting a claw-style bike hook on your garage ceiling or rafters.
 This hook, made by Gladiator, is available at Home Depot.
+While you’re at your favorite home improvement store, check out these 20 things you’re not buying at Home Depot—but should.

 Try attic-decking panels